Last modified June 26, 2026

 Overview

-Giant Swarm integrates a collection of open-source security tools which extend the basic security considerations outlined in our RBAC and PSS tutorial, Network Policy tutorial, and [Security Guide][security] and help you gain deeper observability and control over your developer platform.
+Giant Swarm integrates a collection of open-source security tools.
+These tools extend the basic security considerations outlined in our RBAC and PSS tutorial, Network Policy tutorial, and Security Guide to help you gain deeper observability and control over your developer platform.

 The stack consists of multiple distinct components which are independently installable and configurable based on the user’s security requirements.

 Components with a state of “In Catalog” are available for installation via our App Platform.
-We are working to improve centralized installation and configuration across components.
+We’re working to improve centralized installation and configuration across components.

 A high-level overview of each component is included below.
 Please refer to the GitHub repository for each individual app for more detailed technical information.